Skip to content

 Top Programs

 The fields Reading Area Community College awards the most degrees in, by share of completions.
-Each links to its degree guide — with salary, growth, and the schools with the strongest outcomes.
+Where federal field-of-study data exists, we show what graduates in that major earned early in their careers.
+Each links to its degree guide — or see what someone with your income, scores, and major would pay and earn here in the Students Like You simulator.

 Frequently Asked Questions

 Based in Reading, Pennsylvania, Reading Area Community College enrolls students across a range of programs.
-The school reports a graduation rate of roughly 30%.
+The graduation rate is roughly 30%.

-Ten years out, alumni of Reading Area Community College report median earnings of $39,082; prospective students should weigh that figure against the program's cost when calculating return on investment.
+Ten years out, alumni of Reading Area Community College report median earnings of $39,082, a figure worth comparing against the cost of attendance before enrolling.

-Reading Area Community College is a measurable contributor to upward mobility: its mobility rate — the share of students who start in the bottom income quintile and climb to the top — is 1.05%, in line with strong performers nationally.
-Access is a real strength here: roughly 14.8% of students come from families in the bottom income quintile, a high share that gives low-income students a genuine foothold.
+Reading Area Community College is a measurable contributor to upward mobility.
+Its mobility rate, the share of students who start in the bottom income quintile and climb to the top, is 1.05%, in line with strong performers nationally.
+Access is a real strength here.
+Roughly 14.8% of students come from families in the bottom income quintile, a high share that gives low-income students a real foothold.
 Among bottom-quintile students who attend, roughly 7.1% go on to reach the top of the income ladder.
-The median family income of students sits near $64,500, a useful read on the campus's socioeconomic mix.
+The median family income of students sits near $64,500, a snapshot of the campus's socioeconomic mix.

-Social capital — the web of cross-class friendships that researchers link to long-run upward mobility — runs above average at Reading Area Community College, with an economic connectedness score of 1.08 (about 1.0 is the national norm).
+Social capital, the web of cross-class friendships that researchers link to long-run upward mobility, runs above average at Reading Area Community College.
+Its economic connectedness score is 1.08, where about 1.0 is the national norm.
 Its friending bias sits near the middle of the range (0.05).
 Around 6% of students take part in civic and volunteering activity.

 Similar Schools